 Experiment Two: Laser Lake:

-The opposition will pick a Lake.
-That lake will have size requirements and line of sight requirements to be determined.
-Once the lake is frozen over, the opposition will pick a day, and I will meet the opposition at the lake.
-This experiment can be done with the laser, or the opposition will pick suitable equipment (such as a theodolite or other tool for accurately measuring elevation.).
+The opposition will pick a frozen Lake.
+That lake will be able to accommodate a line of sight experiment of at least 8 miles (preferably 12).
+Once the lake is frozen over, the opposition will pick a day, and we will meet the opposition at the lake.
+This experiment will be done with the laser, or the opposition will pick suitable equipment (such as a theodolite or other tool for accurately measuring elevation.).
 The device used will be agreed upon by both sides before starting.

-We will send a laser beam level across the ice.
-We will take to measurements – one at the source, the other at the destination.
+We will send a laser beam level across the ice at a height of at least 12′ to minimize the effect of refraction (other precautions may be necessary, and will be spelled out in the procedures before we go to contract).
+We will take three measurements – one at the source, one in the middle, the final at the destination.

 The winning side must declare the position of the opposing side to be correct.
 The winning side will write and publish a paper on the results, and confirm the accuracy of the opposing side’s position.
 They will publish this paper in all forums available to them.